asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 #### The Cost of Ri Teams Operating at Shu

-One important aspect of the Dreyfus model research is that they have found that asking experts to follow the same rules as beginners resulted in the experts performing at the beginner level.
+One important aspect of the Dreyfus model research is that they have found that having experts follow the same rules that they devised for novices resulted in the experts performing at the novice level.
+While it was shown that these rules did help novices improve.<sup>[1](#research)</sup>

 ### Scrum "By-the-Books"
 I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these recipes exactly**.
 I cringe when I hear this, because I've seen this translate to teams with morale problems stuck in the Shu state.